 - What will the annotations look like? - How are different types of tasks represented differently? - How can you maximize your corpus's usefulness to the broader research community? - What constraints are placed on your annotation environment and data format? - Consider both annotators and downstream machine learning task

 Keep your data accessible!

 Intricate database systems are difficult to set up (both for you, and for other people)

-Complex XML schemas can be difficult for other researchers to understand oh no I registered late and got stuck in CS 521 🔯
+Complex XML schemas can be difficult for other researchers to understand

 Defining Annotation Categories